Three Kings Day

-From gift-giving to feasts, Christianity has always celebrated many different holidays in different forms.
+From gift-giving to feasts, Christianity has always celebrated many different holidays in various forms throughout the religious calendar.
 However, there is one holiday that tends to stand out from the rest.
 That holiday is Three Kings Day.
-So follow us on our ship into the past as we learn about Three Kings Day.

-Learn about Three Kings Day
+Learn About Three Kings Day

 It may seem crazy to think that Santa Claus isn’t as popular in some households as he is in yours!
 However, in the likes of Mexico and other countries across Latin America, the three wise men are the gift bearers, leaving presents in the shoes of small children (or near to their shoes if the presents are too big!).
 This is known as the Epiphany, which dates back to the 4th century.
 Because of this, Three Kings Day is a vital holiday across Latin America.
 However, there is nothing stopping you from celebrating this day no matter where in the world you are.